Tochukz/AWS-Solution-Architect/AWS-Certified-Solutions-Architect-2017/README.md

-# AWS Certified Solutions Architech Official Study Guide  (2017)
+# AWS Certified Solutions Architect Official Study Guide  (2017)
 __By AWS__
 #### Foreword
 This study guide provides coverage of the basic AWS Cloud services and architectural recommendation and best practices.
 However, nothing replaces hand on experience building and deploying a variety of cloud applications and controls on AWS.